-Board approved online case studies are defined in the ESM registration standard and these guidelines.
-The online case studies must be completed after you have obtained your approved qualification in podiatric therapeutics (or equivalent).
+Approved online case studies are approved by the Board and are defined in the ESM registration standard and these guidelines.
+The approved online case studies must be completed after you have obtained your approved qualification in podiatric therapeutics (or equivalent).

-You must submit evidence of having successfully completed 15 Board approved online case studies when you apply to the Board to commence supervised practice.
+You must submit evidence of having successfully completed 15 approved online case studies when you apply to the Board to commence supervised practice.
 The evidence required will usually be in the form of a certificate from the education provider certifying that you have successfully completed the online case studies.